aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/link/_index.md

 ﻿---
-title: "Link headers/footers of a section to the previous one"
+title: "Link headers/footers of a section to the previous one online"
-second_title: " online"
 articleTitle: "Link headers/footers of a section to the previous one"
 linktitle: "Link headers/footers of a section to the previous one"
 type: docs